The central area, Tel Aviv, Jaffa and Herzliya, is full of attractions and things to do with children, as a whole family, as a couple or alone.

 - Opening hours: Sundays through Fridays, 08:00-23:30, Saturdays: 09:00-23:30

 Greco - Open a table in front of the sea, as in Greece

-Tel Aviv restaurants specialize in many kitchens – Japanese, Romanian, Indian, Brazilian, Spanish and also Greek.
+Tel Aviv restaurants specialize in many kitchens – Japanese, Romanian, Indian, Brazilian, Spanish and Greek.
 A recommended Greek restaurant sits in the north of the city in the Azorei Chen neighborhood, with a large terrace open to the sea.
 The menu is authentic Greek that has been adapted to Israeli cuisine – and in Greece as in Greece the tapas dominate: Skorthalia and Tzatziki, Taramasalata and Tirokafteri, salads, gyros and souvlaki, dolmas, fava or spanakopita - if you don't understand a word of this, the dishes are accompanied by explanations.
-Feta and honey, olive oil and oregano dominate the wonderful flavors that bring Greece right to your plate.
-Fish and seafood dishes, vegetables and seasoning, and wonderful Greek breads – with and without the cheese filling typical of the mountains.
+Feta, honey, olive oil and oregano dominate the wonderful flavors that bring Greece to your plate.
+Fish and seafood dishes, vegetables and seasoning, and excellent Greek bread – with and without the cheese filling typical of the mountains.

 - Location: Uri Zvi Greenberg 25, Tel Aviv

 - Opening hours: Sundays through Thursdays, 12:00-24:00, and Saturdays,10:00-24:00

 Our top recommendations for beaches in Tel Aviv